Medical genetics of Jews: Genetics of Jewish populations

 The result is a form of ascertainment bias.
 This has sometimes created an impression that Jews are more susceptible to genetic disease than other populations.
 Carmeli writes, "Jews are over-represented in human genetic literature, particularly in mutation-related contexts."

-This set of advantages have led to Ashkenazi Jews in particular being used in many genetic studies, not just in the study of genetic diseases.
+This set of advantages has led to Ashkenazi Jews in particular being used in many genetic studies, not just in the study of genetic diseases.
 For example, a series of publications on Ashkenazi centenarians established their longevity was strongly inherited and associated with lower rates of age-related diseases.
 This "healthy aging" phenotype may be due to higher levels of telomerase in these individuals.

 Ashkenazi diseases

-Because of centuries of endogamy, today's 10 million Ashkenazi Jews descend from a population of 350 who lived about 600–800 years ago.
+Because of centuries of endogamy, today's ten million Ashkenazi Jews descend from a population of 350 who lived about 600–800 years ago.
 That population derived from both Europe and the Middle East.
 Some evidence shows that the population bottleneck may have allowed deleterious alleles to increase in the population by genetic drift.

-This group has therefore been particularly intensively studied, and many mutations have been found to be common in Ashkenazim.
-Of these diseases, many also occur in other Jewish groups and in non-Jewish populations, although the specific mutation that causes the disease may vary among populations.
+This group has therefore been particularly intensively studied, and many mutations are common in Ashkenazim.
+Of these diseases, many also occur in other Jewish groups and non-Jewish populations, although the specific mutation that causes the disease may vary among populations.
 For example, two mutations in the glucocerebrosidase gene each cause Gaucher's disease in Ashkenazim, which is that group's most common genetic disease, but only one of these mutations is found in non-Jewish groups.
 A few diseases are unique to this group; familial dysautonomia, for example, is almost unknown in other peoples.